Skip to main content

 Can my student take honors or AP classes in AoIT?

 Yes.
 In core AoIT classes, such as English, Social Studies, Math, and Science, students will be in combined classes of academic and honors, depending on what level they are recommended for.
-Teachers will differentiate assessments for the academic and honors levels.
-Students will also be able to enroll in honors level programming courses throughout their high school career.
-In 10th, 11th and 12th grades, students may take AP courses but they will not be AoIT cohort classes.
-Their AP selections include, but are not limited to, courses offered in English, Social Studies, Math, Science, World Language, Art, Computer Science and Computer Programming.
+Teachers will differentiate assessments for honor levels.
+Students can enroll in honors-level programming courses throughout their high school career.
+In 10th, 11th, and 12th grades, students may take AP courses, but they will not be AoIT cohort classes.
+Their AP selections include but are not limited to courses offered in English, Social Studies, Math, Science, World Language, Art, Computer Science, and Computer Programming.
 Their course selection will not have any effect on their status in AoIT.

 Can my student take other elective courses?

 Yes.
-While IT courses are required in AoIT in the four years, students still have the opportunity to take many other elective courses.
-AoIT IT courses (CTE) do meet the graduation requirement.
+While IT courses are required in AoIT for the four years, students still have the opportunity to take many other elective courses.
+AoIT IT courses do meet the graduation requirement.

 Is AoIT more difficult?